zkcream/zkcream-api-server/README.md

 # New user created successfully!
 # useraname: ..., password: ...

-yarn run # running at port 3000
+yarn start # running at port 3000
 ```

 Then access `{HOST}:{PORT}` `http://localhost:3000` for a test environment.
 You can change the hostname and port number customising the [config](https://github.com/zkcream/zkcream-api-server/tree/master/ts/config) file.